uwmadisoncals/cals-main-plugins/https-redirection/readme.txt

 1. Plugin settings page.

 == Changelog ==

+= v1.8 =
+- Apply HTTPS redirection on the whole domain will be the default selected option after plugin install.
+You an change this option when you actually go to enable the feature.

 = v1.7 =
 - Additional options are only accessible when "Enable automatic redirection to the "HTTPS" is enabled.